 At this time, the date of reopening remains uncertain.
 Kindly remain updated through our website and social media platforms.
 Wishing you clear skies!

 Night Sky Viewing

 Night sky viewing is an open house, first-come, first-serve format; no reservation required.
-We don't charge for public viewing but we do recommend a donation of $5 per person.
-Programs are weather dependent.
+In the spirit of inclusivity, we don't charge for public viewing but we do kindly suggest a $5 donation per person (cash or card).
+As a reminder, our programs are at the mercy of the weather.
 Not sure if we're open?
-Check the clear sky clock below.
+Check the clear sky chart below.

 Follow our INSTAGRAM or shoot us a message to keep up on solar viewing events.